joewallace7/py-data-mgmt/readme.md

 **This software is *NOT* meant to be a database abstraction tool.
 It is assumed the user is comfortable using SQL for querying databases.**

+Drop the datamgmt.py into your Python system path to install.

 ## Purpose

 This is a single Python script with a collection of functions meant to make data management, particularly